vaughanbell/pTBI_psychosis_meta-analysis/README.md

 		src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

-Publication status: currently in awaiting [pre-print]
+Publication status: currently in awaiting [pre-print](https://www.medrxiv.org/)

+Code developed by Chi-King Yau and Vaughan Bell

 This archive contains the R code for the analysis reported in the above study.
 The code is presented as [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) which are documents that combine both code and the output in a form that can be viewed online, but also re-run and the results reproduced when accompanied by the original datasets.